-For the building owner or manager, the security of the premises and property, and the safety of the staff and visitors is paramount.
-This article focuses on the advantages and disadvantages of fobs door entry proximity access cards plus briefly introducing other access management systems.
+For the building owner or manager, the security of the premises and property, alongside the safety of the staff and visitors is paramount.
+This article focuses on the advantages and disadvantages of fobs door entry proximity access cards, plus briefly introducing other access management systems.

 What are the different applications of fobs and door access cards?

 In this section of the article we look at two of the application for fobs and door access cards: